-Marketed under the RHO Phyto[TM] brand, or Magisterial Preparations (compound pharmacy) preparations, or private-label brands, these medical and wellness products are an advanced line of pharmaceutical-grade cannabis products containing varying ratios of cannabidiol ("CBD") and tetrahydrocannabinol ("THC").
+Marketed under the RHO PhytoTM brand, or Magisterial Preparations, these medical and wellness products are an advanced line of pharmaceutical-grade cannabis products containing varying ratios of cannabidiol ("CBD") and tetrahydrocannabinol ("THC").
 The product portfolio contains a full formulary of products including oral, sublingual, topical, and transdermal deliveries that have controlled dosing, enhanced absorption and stability studies supported by pre-clinical data.
-These products are developed using pharmaceutical drug development processes and are supported with pre-clinical data.
 The advanced formulary is marketed with consumer, patient and medical community education and training.
 Avicanna's medical and wellness product portfolio also forms the foundation of the Company's pharmaceutical pipeline with the contribution of the formulations that form the basis of the products as well as the data generated from sales and participation of the products in real world evidence studies.

-Currently available nation-wide across Canada in partnership with Medical Cannabis by Shoppers[TM], a subsidiary of Shoppers Drug Mart Inc., at the Odette Cancer Centre pharmacy of Sunnybrook Health Science Centre, a major hospital group in Canada, and in adult-use sales channels through provincial retailers in several provinces, the RHO Phyto products are some of the leading brands of medical products in the Canadian market.
-The products are also expanding into much larger adult use market in the first half of 2021 to provide easier access to patients and consumers seeking medical and wellness products.
-The Company is targeting to launch this line of products in several other markets as regulations permit.
+RHO Phyto is currently available nationwide to patients in medical channels across Canada through a partnership with Medical Cannabis by ShoppersTM, a subsidiary of Shoppers Drug Mart Inc.TM, as well as the Odette Cancer Centre pharmacy of Sunnybrook Health Science Centre, a major hospital group in Canada. and the products are also sold in adult-use sales channels through provincial retailers in 5 provinces, establishing RHO Phyto as the leading brand of medical products in the Canadian market and one with significant support from the medical community.
+The products have also expanded into the much larger adult use market in 2021 to provide easier access to patients and consumers seeking medical and wellness products.

-These products are also commercialized in Colombia under the magisterial legislation with comprehensive program including education, advanced products and patient support programs.
-The products are offered as a part of Avicanna's vertical integration including its Good Production Practices ("GPP") certification in Colombia and the program is designed to be expanded into other Latin American countries, as regulations permit.
+These advanced products are expanding into other international markets and are also commercialized in Colombia under the magisterial legislation supported by comprehensive programs including education and patient support.
+The products are taken through Avicanna's vertical integration which includes Good Production Practices ("GPP") allowing the program to be expanded into other Latin American countries, as regulations permit.